Note: This post may contain affiliate links. Please see my disclosure page for more details.

 We started in Marrakech, made our way through the Atlas Mountains towards the Sahara desert, ended up in Fes, then Chefchaouen, then Tangier.
 It was too much, too fast: the theme of my first month of this traveling life.
 That said, I suffer from serious FOMO, so I’m glad I got to experience as much of Morocco as I did – even if there were some negative parts.
 Since I think nothing ruins a trip like misguided expectations, I’m going to share with you the highs and lows of my 11 days traveling through Morocco as a semi-solo female traveler.

 To be quite honest, I didn’t find the street harassment as awful as I expected in Morocco.
 That said, it wasn’t all roses, either.
-I experienced quite a few people saying “hello” to me or asking me a string of questions as I passed, but very few people seemed peeved if I didn’t respond.
+I experienced quite a few people complimenting or asking me a string of questions as I passed, but very few people seemed peeved if I didn’t respond.
 Depending on my mood and how many people I had encountered already, sometimes I would respond with a brief nod or quiet hello/bonjour and continue quickly on my way; other times, I ignored them completely.
 Neither approach seemed to either better or worsen the situation.
+(For more Morocco travel tips, check out this article)

 That being said, I did experience some sexual harassment, namely from some far-too-friendly Sahara desert tour guides.
 Another creepy incident was when a man on a motor bike stopped about six inches from my ear to whisper “I like your white skin” with some serious Buffalo Bill vibes.
 That was quite unpleasant, but I had steeled myself and prepared for these kinds of encounters.